Key Takeaways

 Benefit 2: Reduces Dementia Risk by 35%

-A long-term study by the National Institute on Aging involving 294 elderly participants found that people with regular reading habits had a 35% lower risk of developing dementia compared to non-readers.
+A long-term study supported by the National Institute on Aging found that people with regular cognitive activities such as reading showed significantly slower rates of cognitive decline compared to those without such habits.

 Reading activates multiple brain regions simultaneously.
 The visual cortex recognizes letters, the language areas process meaning, the frontal lobe imagines the story, and the amygdala processes emotions.
 This "comprehensive brain workout" helps prevent age-related cognitive decline.